 No matter the breed, age, or size, every dog needs regular exercise to help maintain good mental and physical health.
-Regularly exercising your dog can benefit both you and your dog in many ways.
+We know this is something you sign up for as a dog owner, but there’s more wisdom than you realize to exercising your dog.
+In fact, frequent exercise can benefit both you and your dog in many ways.

 How do I know how much exercise my dog needs?

 On the other hand, if your dog is lounging on the couch and doesn’t wake when you move towards the door, his need for exercise may not be as great.
 However, this doesn’t mean he wouldn’t enjoy or benefit from going for a walk.
 If your dog continues to bring you a ball and beg for some attention even after an hour’s walk, they may not be getting the right type of exercise.
 At the end of the day, your dog should be happily tired.
-They should not be showing signs of stiffness or so exhausted they don’t want to eat.
+They should not be showing signs of stiffness or be so exhausted they don’t want to eat.